eduardofischermath/homemade_financial_instruments/ISSUES.md

 be verified by a naked human eye.
 Alternatively, use a ready-made tree library for printing.

+This printing can be done so that the tree goes top-to-bottom when going root-to-leaves (makes more sense when talking about left and right nodes, and is prettier but way harder to program) or left-to-right when going root-to-leaves.

 ## ISSUE #0019py ONGOING

 Create structure for unit testing functionalities of the Python code.